auroraai-bot-platform/infra/README.md

 - Navigate to the CDK folder `infra/aws`
 - Run `npm run build`
 - Run `cdk diff` to output the changes to infrastructure
+  - You will always see changes to lambda functions as timestamp is one of the parameters (cannot be the same two times)
 - Run `cdk deploy '*'` to deploy everything

 The `cdk.json` file tells the CDK Toolkit how to execute your app.